-A Breast Lift or Mastopexy can help patients regain their youthful shape and lift breasts that have sagged as a result of weight fluctuations, pregnancy, loss of the skin’s natural elasticity or simply the effects of gravity.
-The breast tissue is elevated, excess skin is removed, and the nipple and areola is moved to a higher position.
-The size of the areola can be reduced and Dr. Wiener of Chicago can combine the lift with a breast implant for added volume and firmness.
+A breast lift, or mastopexy, can help patients regain their youthful shape and lift breasts that have sagged as a result of weight fluctuations, pregnancy, loss of the skin’s natural elasticity or simply the effects of gravity.
+The breast tissue is elevated, excess skin is removed, and the nipple and areola are moved to a higher position.
+The size of the areola can be reduced and Dr. Wiener of can combine the breast lift with breast implants for added volume and firmness.

-In Chicago, Dr. Wiener uses a medical grade adhesive to close most of the breast lift incisions in order to minimize scar visibility for his patients.
+In our office in Chicago IL, Dr. Wiener uses a medical grade adhesive to close most of the breast lift incisions in order to minimize scar visibility for his patients.
 In addition, a special scar treatment gel will be used, beginning 2 to 3 weeks after surgery.
 This is continued for 6 months after the surgery.
-View Art of Plastic Surgery’s patient’s breast lift results in our gallery.

 Breast lift surgery is done under general anesthesia or in smaller lifts, under local anesthesia with sedation.
 Operation time varies from one to three hours, depending on how extensive the lift is, and whether or not an implant is added to the procedure.

 If you are interested in a mastopexy in Chicago, IL and surrounding areas, contact Dr. Wiener today to schedule a consultation.
 You can also read more about butt augmentation and the other services offered at The Art of Plastic Surgery on our blog.